-We were there on a weekday morning so our group was only about ten people, including us.
-The tour started by taking us into a theater room where we were shown a short video about New Orleans, Mardi Gras and the Blaine Kern Studios.
+We were there on a weekday morning and our group was only about ten people, including us.
+The tour started by taking us into a theater room where we were shown a short video about New Orleans, Mardi Gras, and Blaine Kern Studios.
 As a reward for getting to the end of the movie, we were offered some King Cake.
-It wasn’t the proper season but it would have been rude to refuse such a generous offer. 😉
+It wasn’t the proper season, but it would have been rude to refuse such a generous offer. 😉

 From there, we were taken into the actual studios.
 You’re walking through right where they design, sculpt, paint and assemble the floats.